jchidley/mkdocs-material-test/docs/Pi/2020-02-11-QEMU-distcc-Raspberry-Pi.md

 I don't need a graphics terminal so `-nographic` and adjusting `-serial mon:stdio` which also allows scripting and cut and paste to the terminal, apparently.
 Currently on shutdown the kernel panics leading to a hang requiring me to manually kill the qemu command.
 Adding `-no-reboot` and `panic=1` to "-append 'OPTIONS'" is supposed to fix this.

-[QEMU kernel for raspberry pi 3 with networking and virtio support](https://stackoverflow.com/questions/61562014/qemu-kernel-for-raspberry-pi-3-with-networking-and-virtio-support) “The latest versions of QEMU (5.1.0 and 5.0.1) have USB emulation for the raspi3 machine (qemu-system-aarch64 -M raspi3).
+[QEMU kernel for raspberry pi 3 with networking and virtio support](https://stackoverflow.com/questions/61562014/qemu-kernel-for-raspberry-pi-3-with-networking-and-virtio-support) "The latest versions of QEMU (5.1.0 and 5.0.1) have USB emulation for the raspi3 machine (qemu-system-aarch64 -M raspi3).

-You can emulate networking and access to SSH if you use: -device usb-net,netdev=net0 -netdev user,id=net0,hostfwd=tcp::5555-:22 in QEMU”
+You can emulate networking and access to SSH if you use: -device usb-net,netdev=net0 -netdev user,id=net0,hostfwd=tcp::5555-:22 in QEMU"

 ```bash
 qemu-system-aarch64 \